ibm-industrial/opcua-to-ibmiotp/README.md

 * import the [Node-RED flow](./node-red-flow)

 ![Node-RED Flow](noderedflow.jpg)

-* configure the OPC UA client node *OPC-UA*: Endpoint = opc.tcp://your-opc-ua-server-address:53530/OPCUA/SimulationServer; this node will connect to the OPC UA simulation server
+We need to configure the input and the output nodes:
-* configure the Watson IoT node: Organization, Server-Name (youriotorgid.internetofthings.ibmcloud.com), Device Type, Device ID, Auth Token ; this node will send the data to the IOT platform
+* The OPC UA client node *OPC-UA* connects to the OPC UA simulation server: Enter the endpoint = opc.tcp://your-opc-ua-server-address:53530/OPCUA/SimulationServer
-* click on *Deploy*
+* The Watson IoT node connects to our devise: Enter Organization, Server-Name (youriotorgid.internetofthings.ibmcloud.com), Device Type, Device ID, Auth Token;

-Now the Node-RED flow is running an the OPC UA messages should appear in the [debug sidebar](https://nodered.org/docs/user-guide/editor/sidebar/debug).
+When finished, click on *Deploy*.
+Now the Node-RED flow is running and the OPC UA messages should appear in the [debug sidebar](https://nodered.org/docs/user-guide/editor/sidebar/debug).

 ### Test
-Let's go to the IoT platform and check if we can see the temperature events there:
+Let's go to the Watson IoT platform and check if we can see the temperature events there:
 * go to https://youriotorgid.internetofthings.ibmcloud.com/dashboard/devices/browse
 * click on your device (*OPCUA1*) and *Recent Events*
 * in the Node-RED app open the *inject* node and modify the *Topic*, if needed. *Topic* is set to *ns=3;s=temp;datatype=Double*, which represents the namespace, the variable name and type